The Asymptotic Analysis of Some PDE and Steklov Eigenvalue Problems with Partially Reactive Patches in 3-D: Computation and Analysis of the Reactive Capacitance

 In this Appendix, we derive an exact representation for the reactivity capacitance $C_i(\kappa_i)$ in the general case of an arbitrary patch.
 We then analyze its properties for the case of a circular patch.
+Some additional properties of $C_i(\kappa_i)$ for noncircular patches are discussed in \cite{Grebenkov26}.